bartvandebiezen/css-conventions/css-conventions.md

 ### Names of variables for colors should be written both descriptive and functional.

-- Start with descriptive variables, then set functional variables.
+- Start with descriptive variables, followed by the functional variables.
-- City block sizes can be used for functional names.
+- City block sizes may be used for functional names.
 Higher number means darker, lower number means lighter.
-You can use Less or Sass functions to control the variants, but it is also possible to use descriptive names for variants.
+You can use Less or Sass functions to control the variants.
+It is also possible to use descriptive names for variants.
 - Use variables even for black or white.

 **Right:**